ghislainfourny/jsound-for-yaml/README.md

 # Getting started with JSound 2.0

-This tutorial gives an introduction to [JSound 2.0](http://www.jsound-spec.org/), starting with its compact syntax.
+This tutorial gives an introduction to [JSound 2.0](http://www.jsound-spec.org/), starting with its compact syntax for YAML.

+Note: not all the content below has be retranscripted into YAML, but this will come.

 ## JSound's type system

-JSound 2.0 is a schema language that validates and annotates JSON documents.
+JSound for YAML 2.0 is a schema language that validates and annotates YAML documents.

 Whereas some other JSON Schema languages are based on filtering JSON documents, a JSound schema is best seen as a collection of type declarations.

-JSound supports four kinds of types corresponding to JSON's spirit:
+JSound for YAML supports four kinds of types corresponding to YAML's spirit:

 - atomic types, with a selection of builtin, ready-to-use types: string, integer, date, hexBinary to name a few
 - object types, to validate and annotate JSON objects